IBM Model M Buckling Spring Keyboard

-IBM Model M
+Model M

-IBM released the 'Model M' keyboard in 1985, which popularized the standard ANSI keyboard layout present on all computers today (something that is often overlooked and taken for granted).
+IBM released the 'Model M' keyboard in 1985, which popularised the standard ANSI keyboard layout present on all computers today (something that is often overlooked and taken for granted).
 It uses the same buckling spring mechanism as present on the Model F keyboards, but instead uses a rubber membrane behind the spring switches (essentially it works like a standard rubber membrane type keyboard, with a more elaborate switch stacked on top).
 The 'M' presumably stands for Membrane.

 Later in the 90's IBM had moved Model M production to Lexmark and Maxiswitch (however, the Greenock factories still operated and produced Model Ms and other IBM equipment in lieu of that).
 Later the original group behind the Model M bought the rights from Lexmark and now manufacture these keyboards under Unicomp.